leafCyhvss/Distributed-File-System-Based-on-Firebase/Final Report.md

 ### **Part 2: Partition-based map and reduce **

 We combined partition-based map and reduce functions with search and analytics functions in part 3.
+In the Map phase, the Map task can split values into key-value pairs which are partitioned and sorted.
+After getting data from the Map task, it merges the data into one single unit during the Merge phase.
+Then during Reduce phase, the reduce function is invoked for each key in the sorted output.
+The output of this phase is written directly to the output file system.
+More details can be seen from video.

 ### **Part 3: App for searching and analyzing**

-We used the Django framework for the web browser-based application required for a three-person team.
-We decided to use it because it is the fastest framework for developing websites.
-In addition, it uses Python, HTML, and CSS for coding.
-Our team members who are responsible for this application are both familiar with Python and had some experience with HTML With the aid of Bootstrap, a framework of CSS, we only need to write Python codes and HTML templates, ensuring a quick development process.
+We used the `Django` framework for the web browser-based application required for a three-person team as well as`Bootstrap` for the frontend of the website.

-EDFS1 and EDFS2 share the same HTML templates located in the templates folder. layout.html includes content in the static folder for styling and pictures.
-All other HTML templates except analytics.html and report.html for our analytics explanation and final report extend layout.html, making each EDFS project's HTML/CSS skeleton roughly the same.
-In viewS.py and viewF.py, we use x-request.html files to process GET requests from forms to gather data from each EDFS’s command, and x-result.html to process POST requests for results gathered for CAT, GetPartitionLocations, and ReadPartition.
-For the ls command, we used x-ls-post.html to handle the form.
-We render all other commands’ results with x-ls.html.
-POST data are sent via key-value pairs and rendered accordingly regarding their purposes.
+EDFS1 and EDFS2 share the same HTML templates located in the templates folder. `layout.html` includes content in the static folder for head of every web page we write.
+EDFS1, EDFS2 and Mapreduce functions are located independantly in folders.
+For model layer in `Django`, we use the EDFSs written in part one.
+For view layer in `Django`, `viewF.py` records all the response functions of all web pages related to EDFS1.
+And `viewS.py` records all the response functions of all web pages related to EDFS2 as well as search and analytics service.

 ## Analyze